tenzin-cloud/platform-setup/README.md

 # platform-setup
-A repository for virtualization platform setup in my home lab.
+A repository for VM platform setup in my home lab.